 This afternoon, explore Maria Island – a national park with historic ruins, sweeping bays, rugged cliffs and mountains, and of course remarkable wildlife.
 Since the late 1960’s, conservation efforts have led to the introduction of a number of endangered species to Maria Island.
 The same features that made the island a convict settlement, now make it the ideal location for plant and animal species such as the native forester kangaroo, Bennett’s wallaby and the Tasmanian devil. wombats, Cape Barren geese and pademelons are also frequently seen, with eleven of the state’s twelve endemic species found on Maria Island.

-Day10: Tasman National Park and Port Arthur Historic Site
+Day10: Tasman National Park & Port Arthur Historic Site

 Tasman National Park is known for its spectacular coastline, and seals, dolphins, sea eagles and albatrosses can all be seen here.

 During the afternoon, visit the UNESCO World Heritage-listed Port Arthur Historic Site.
 Of all Australia’s remaining convict sites, Port Arthur remains the most intact, and consists of over 30 buildings, ruins and restored period homes set in 40 hectares of beautifully landscaped grounds.
 Between 1833 and 1877 the penal colony housed Britain and Australia’s worst criminals, and was considered inescapable.
 Join an exclusive tour of the site accompanied by one of Port Arthur’s resident archaeologists, before a private reception in Port Arthur’s Asylum building, before returning to the vessel for dinner.